 As we all know, caching the pages of a WordPress site is crucial for the perceived performance by the reader.
-Business-wise, it translates in more revenue and lowered bounce rates.
-Being such a critical requirement for webmasters, obviously there are numerous WordPress plugin-based cache mechanisms, but lately most of the managed WordPress hosting companies have developed and use their own layer for caching purposes.
+Business-wise, it translates into more revenue and lower bounce rates.
+Being such a critical requirement for webmasters, obviously there are numerous WordPress plugin-based cache mechanisms, but lately, most of the managed WordPress hosting companies have developed and use their own layer for caching purposes.

 Our proprietary WordPress caching layer is in place for all our customers, ranging from the civic NGO projects that we host for free up to the most demanding enterprise hosting customers.

 For the last 4 years and from our own performance monitoring, Pingdom, Statuscake and Google Search Console to the independent benchmarks made by Reviewsignal confirms the excellent figures generated by our caching layer, that we’ve built on top of nginx and redis.

 We are now happy to announce we have upgraded our caching layer as follows:

 - improved redundancy with geographically distributed cache nodes (so extra safety for catastrophic global network events)